QCBSRworkshops/QCBSRworkshops.github.io/content/english/faq.md

 If you cancel your participation at least 5 days before the workshop, you will receive 80% refund of your registration fee.
 If you fail to attend a workshop or did not cancel your registration at least 5 days before, your registration fee will not be refunded.
 Refunds are provided directly to the credit card used during the registration.

-**If a workshop is canceled**, the organizers will inform the participants and all registration fees will be reimbursed.
+**If a workshop is cancelled**, the organizers will inform the participants and all registration fees will be reimbursed.

 ## Feedback & Contributions